gchhablani/MLRC-2020-Towards-Interpreting-BERT-for-RCQA/README.md

 | Multiple Answers                    | Keep First | Keep First | Keep All | Keep All |
 | Answer exists but not found in plot | Drop       | Keep       | Drop     | Keep     |

-The model checkpoints/logs can be found here : <>

 ### DuoRC Modified - Variant 2
 Here, we keep the no answers as empty in all training and validation sets, regardless of SQuAD v1.1 or SQuAD v2 style.
 We process the examples into SQuAD v1.1 format using the following logic.
 We have to do so in order to bring the F1 scores of the model closer to those reported in the paper, as well as the authors said that they didn't drop any examples in the validation set while prediction.
 Our analysis/results are based on this form of processing.